The crowntail betta fish is one of the most popular small freshwater species in the US for one main reason: their beautiful caudal fins!

-As a minimum, if you aren’t thinking of introducing tank mates, we would suggest you use a 10 gallon tank.
-Anything smaller than a 10 gallon tank will cause your Crowntail to crash frequently and damage their fins.
+As a minimum, if you aren’t thinking of introducing tank mates, we would suggest you use a 10-gallon tank.
+Anything smaller than a 10-gallon tank will cause your crowntail to crash frequently and damage its fins.

 Their natural environment in South-Asia is filled with vegetation, paddy rice fields and slow moving streams which naturally filters the water.
 When it comes to water in their aquarium, you will want to add Indian almond leaves.
 This will release plenty of beneficial natural acids for your betta.

 The Crowntail Betta is an active freshwater species; also, they are notoriously good jumpers.

 So much in-fact, they can leap out from the tank to their death.
 Due to their jumping nature, it is necessary to keep a well fitted lid on your tank.

 Finally, Crowntails, and bettas in general, are labyrinth breathers.
 This means they can breathe oxygen from both the air and water.
 This means you shouldn’t use any aeration systems in your tank.
 This will also prevent your bettas beautiful caudal fins from becoming damaged in strong tank currents.